ScriptSmith/reaper/docs/index.rst

 From the `My Apps` menu select `Add a New App`.

-Fill in the details and make the category `Apps for Pages`.
+Fill in the details and choose the category `Apps for Pages`.

 Navigate to https://developers.facebook.com/tools/explorer and change the application to the name of your new app.